 And to boost site loading speeds even further, Cloudways goes ahead to provide specialized enhancement capabilities known as Thunderstack.

 Another benefit here is managed security, owing to its full-time network monitoring system, appropriate firmware patches, and regular updates, among other features.

 Although its packages are comparatively pricey, they provide great value when you consider their corresponding provisions.
-You’ll get one of the best customer support systems in the market, SSD drives, a dedicated server, plus much more
+You’ll get one of the best technical support systems in the market, SSD drives, a dedicated server, plus much more

 Bluehost is not optimized for exceptionally fast loading speeds or caching.
 But, it’s a considerably great option if you’re seeking a Magento hosting service that won’t eat into your wallet.

 Its packages are reasonably priced, considering the fairly decent hosting features you get for a comparatively low price- at least 50 GB storage space, email accounts, multiple sub-domains and parked domains, unmetered bandwidth, etc.